jleffler/soq/src/miscellany/README.md

 questions could be found that matched, yet the program was created in a context that suggests it was related to SO.

+dec_to_hex.c was assembled in response to questions by Saurabh.